Monetization

 The essence of a template is to be helpful, so you want to be sure you’re giving people what they actually need.
 Before diving into creation, talk to your audience.
 Whether via a poll, a survey, or even speaking with them directly, take the time to get to the bottom of their pain points, so you can build the perfect solution for them.

-Full disclosure, there’s probably already a template (or a few) out there similar to what you’re going to build.
-That’s okay!
-Do some market research.
+There’s probably already a template (or a few) out there similar to what you’re going to build.
 Find them, dissect them, and come up with ways to make yours more useful, relatable, aesthetic, affordable, and easier to use.
 Basically, make it better.

 Whether you’re a food creator looking to create a compilation of recipes, or an Instagram master with the inside scoop on how to boost engagement, selling a one-stop-shop ebook can be a great money-making idea.